 Please watch your assumptions

 A very, very small portion of people who have eating disorders “look” sick.
 Most people who have eating disorders are in the normal weight range.
 Please don’t assume that my child has anorexia, needs to be hospitalized, needs to be underweight, or needs to go to a treatment center.
-When you make well-meaning assumptions like that, I may feel self-conscious or defensive when I tell you that my child has a different eating disorder, or is actually overweight, or is working with a therapist just once a week.
-Eating disorders don’t all look the same, and they are all a crisis regardless of how they look on the outside.
+When you make well-meaning assumptions like that, I may feel self-conscious or defensive when I tell you that my child has a different eating disorder, or is in a larger body, or is working with a therapist just once a week.
+Eating disorders don’t all look the same, and they are all a hard to handle regardless of how they look on the outside.

 I’d like to talk if you would listen